BatteryMAX: Patent litigation

 BatteryMAX and the "idle detection" patent played an important role in an alleged patent infringement relating to software power management under operating system control.

 On 15 May 2009, St. Clair Intellectual Property Consultants. filed civil action No. 09-354 in the United States District Court D. Delaware, against defendants Acer, Dell, Gateway and Lenovo and on 18 September 2009 filed civil action No. 09-704 against Apple, and Toshiba The actions alleged infringement of several U.S. patents that they owned relating to software power management under operating system control.

 St. Clair asserted that Henry Fung had invented software power management under operating system control and alleged that these companies had infringed St. Clair's patents and therefore owed St. Clair royalty payments.
 Microsoft intervened on behalf of the defendants and filed a declaratory judgment against St. Clair on 7 April 2010, seeking judgments of non-infringement and invalidity of the Fung patents.
 (D.I.
 1, C.A.
 No. 10-282).
 Intel filed an intervention on behalf of the defendants and this was granted on 4 June 2010 (D.I.
 178, C.A.
 No. 09-354).

 Seattle law firm Perkins Coie, acting for the defendants, discovered BatteryMAX and Gross's idle detection patent during a prior art search.
 Gross's patent had an earlier priority date than Fung's patents which if proven would undermine St. Clair's case.
 On 28 February 2011, Gross was hired by Intel as a subject matter expert to provide expert witness testimony for the defendants in the case.
-Gross provided evidence in his expert report that he, not Fung, had invented software power management under operating system control and sited the Idle Detection patent and the existence of BatteryMAX as proof of this.
+Gross provided evidence in his expert report that he, not Fung, had invented software power management under operating system control and cited the Idle Detection patent and the existence of BatteryMAX as proof of this.

 St. Clair filed a motion to exclude opinions concerning BatteryMAX, in an attempt to have Gross's expert report dismissed, but on 29 March 2013, the district court denied St. Clair's motion declaring Gross's testimony for the defendants as admissible, stating that "The Court agrees with Defendants that there is sufficient corroborating evidence that BatteryMAX was available to the public prior to the Fung patents' priority date.
 Further, the Court concludes that even if BatteryMAX did not predate the Fung patents, Mr. Gross's testimony […] would be relevant and helpful to the fact finder in an obviousness inquiry”.